Time Calculator

 The International System of Units (SI) defines the second as the fundamental unit of time, based on the radiation frequency of cesium atoms.
 This atomic definition, established in 1967, provides unprecedented precision and universal consistency, enabling technologies like GPS satellites, internet synchronization, and scientific research that requires exact timing coordination across global networks.

 From this atomic foundation, all other time units derive their precision.
-The relationship between units creates a hierarchical structure where each level represents a different scale of human experience: nanoseconds for computer operations, seconds for human reactions, minutes for tasks, hours for activities, days for cycles, and years for life planning.
+The relationship between units creates a hierarchical structure where each level is a different scale of human experience: nanoseconds for computer operations, seconds for human reactions, minutes for tasks, hours for activities, days for cycles, and years for life planning.
 Understanding these relationships enables accurate conversion between any time measurements.

 | Unit | Seconds | Usage |